 The mop itself could be a little sturdier, but it can easily be replaced with a similar model.

 Dual compartments deliver great versatility and can be used for your floor cleaning solution and clean water or for carrying other cleaning supplies.
 Fits most sponge mops and squeegees.
 Pouring lip makes for easier emptying.
-Sturdy construction with a durable metal handle.
-Compact and easy to store.
+Sturdy, compact, and easy to store.

 The narrow rectangular compartments limit mop head compatibility.